BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 - As modular system as possible where components are connected to each other by threaded rods
 - Keeping the BOM as light as possible with fairly easily accessible items

-<sub> *Different manufacturers have been wrapping the same function in their own distinct corporate marketing.
-Prusa kicked off the trend with the MMU (Multi Material Unit), which was followed by Bambu Lab’s AMS (Automatic Material System) and Creality’s CFS (Creality Filament System).
-Meanwhile, Bigtreetech launched the ViViD (Multi-color Filament Management System), Elegoo went in an abstract direction with the Canvas, and Qidi Tech opted for the Qidi Box.
-And the list goes on.
-Busy Snail Filament Changer  — it just changes filament, and nothing more. </sub>

 <p align="left">
   <a href="https://youtu.be/UaPgm1Jo2dc" style="text-decoration:none;"><img src="https://github.com/BusySnailDesignLab/Busy-Snail-Filament-Changer/blob/main/IMG/bsfc_yt_thumb_3_spool_units_test_printing.jpg" width="31%" hspace="5"></a>
   <a href="https://youtu.be/CcmCndIJ5CE" style="text-decoration:none;"><img src="https://github.com/BusySnailDesignLab/Busy-Snail-Filament-Changer/blob/main/IMG/bsfc_yt_thumb_portable_setup_prototype.jpg" width="31%" hspace="5"></a>